thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 Let's get started with some code.

-The jobs are listed inside a table whose `id` attribute is set to `jobs`:
+First, inspect the jobs listing and you'll see that the jobs are listed inside a table whose `id` attribute is set to `jobs`.
+That means the table can be identified with the CSS selector `table#jobs`.

 ![Jobs table](/assets/scraping-with-casperjs/jobstable.png)

 We'll wait for this table to be rendered before we start scraping jobs.

 In the following listing, we create a Casper instance and have it open the jobs page.
-It then waits for the jobs table to load by calling
+Then we wait for the jobs table to load by calling `waitForSelector()`.
-`waitForSelector()`.
 Once the table has loaded, we call `processPage()`.
 If the table does not load before the default timeout occurs, the script exits by calling `terminate()`.

 {% highlight javascript %}